Article I: General

 - The Treasurer shall oversee any grant application process that the organization is attempting.

-Each project group directly affiliated with AIAA, including, but not limited to, CanSat, Design Build Fly, RC Club, and Space Transportation Design Competition, shall nominate a Project Team Lead Officer to be confirmed by the Executive Board.
+Each project group directly affiliated with AIAA, including, but not limited to, CanSat, Design Build Fly, RC Club, and Space Transportation Design Competition, shall nominate a Project Team Lead Officer to be confirmed by the Executive Committee.
 Their responsibilities are as outlined in Section 11, sub-section a.
-As these Project Lead Officers will be elected by the Executive Board, they shall have the voting rights of General and Executive Officers.
+As these Project Lead Officers will be elected by the Executive Committee, they shall have the voting rights of General and Executive Officers.
 Project teams are strongly encouraged to establish a board to help fulfill these administrative duties and communicate with the AIAA board.

 If a person holds the title of Executive or General Officer as well as Project Lead Officer, he or she shall be limited to one vote per affair.